-To honor Marjorie Chapman, a teacher, and her husband, an engineer in management, the ÒImproving Physics and Chemistry Teachers ScholarshipsÓ Endowment Fund was created at Arizona State University by Jane and Paul Jackson, to support teachers in Arizona and nationwide who participate in the Modeling Instruction Program.
+To honor Marjorie Chapman, a teacher, and her husband, an engineer in management, the ÒImproving Physics and Chemistry Teachers ScholarshipsÓ Endowment Fund was created at Arizona State University Foundation by Jane and Paul Jackson, to support teachers in Arizona and nationwide who participate in the ASU Modeling Instruction Program.

 These two pictures of Marjorie Chapman were taken in June 2014, when she was 103 and still alert, with a sharp mind, good eyesight, steady hands, good humor, and an attitude of gratitude.
 Her three daughters are with her.
 (Jane is on the right.)

 A Love of School: from foster child in the 1920s to teacher.

 A letter by Marjorie Chapman to her granddaughter (written in 1985 at age 74)

 Yes, there was a world before space ships, artificial hearts, transplanted organs, computers, stereos, TV, and McDonalds.
 There was a world even before airplanes, radio, automobiles, electrical appliances, direct dialing, central heating, and indoor plumbing, though some of these were edging over the horizon of said world when this ÒherstoryÓ had its beginning.

 In 1911, I was born at home, the fifth Harrington child.
 Whether welcomed or not, I donÕt know — maybe ÒyesÓ because I was a girl after three boys in a row, maybe ÒnoÓ because my arrival meant another mouth to feed.
 My ancestry is pure New England.
 ThatÕs not saying anything for or against it, just stating a fact.
 But I do love our New England hills!
 Or any other hills for that matter.